 She is interested in how critical, fictional and performative interventions might cultivate attention towards our contemporary condition indicating potential levers for change.
-She is concerned with sharing her scholarship and practice through multiple outcomes which might include performed material, exhibitions, screenings, workshops and publications.
+She shares her scholarship and practice through multiple forms including live performance, limited-edition vinyl, radio broadcasts, exhibitions, workshops and academic/experimental publications.

 Photo Credit: GIFT 2017 Richard Kenworthy